Alian2014/MMS-TTA/README.md

 ## <a name="training"></a>  Running

-Run the following script to run BoostAdapter:
+Run the following script to run MMS-TTA:
 ```
 bash scripts/run.sh $GPU $EXP_NAME
 ```